Pahalgam terror attack: Centre blocks 16 Pakistani YouTube channels, objects to BBC coverage

 The government approached the channel’s head Jackie Martin and conveyed its strong sentiments in connection with the matter, the newspaper quoted the official as saying.

-The terror attack at Baisaran near the town of Pahalgam on April 22 left 26 persons dead and injured 17.
+The terror attack at Baisaran near the town of Pahalgam on April 22 left 26 persons dead and 17 injured.
 The terrorists targeted tourists after asking their names to ascertain their religion, the police said.
 All but three of those killed were Hindu.

 In the aftermath of the attack, the Centre on April 24 announced that the visas of Pakistani citizens in India would stand revoked from Sunday and that they had to leave the country before then.
 India also suspended visa services to Pakistani citizens with immediate effect.